theemperorspath/pre-account-takeover/README.md

 **Target Application:** SecureBank - A vulnerable banking application
 **Victim Email:** `alice.smith@company.com`
-**Your Goal:** Capture the flag by exploiting the pre-account takeover vulnerability
+**Your Goal:** Capture the f by exploiting the pre-account takeover vulnerability

 ---